-Have you ever left your health care provider’s office feeling like no one truly heard what you were trying to say?
+Have you ever left your healthcare provider’s office feeling like no one truly heard what you were trying to say?
 Have you been given a prescription as your only solution to managing chronic symptoms?
-Conventional medicine is truly amazing at treating serious disease state conditions, but when it comes to chronic health issues it does not have such a great track record.
-Unfortunately the focus on drugs also tends to suppress early-stage symptoms rather than treating their underlying causes.
+Conventional medicine certainly has its strengths, but when it comes to chronic, often complex health issues it does not always have such a great track record.
+The conventional medicine approach is often to suppress symptoms, rather than investigating and treating their underlying causes.

 Testing for Adrenal Fatigue